lagom/lagom/docs/manual/java/releases/Migration15.md

 We have written a [comprehensive guide](https://developer.lightbend.com/guides/openshift-deployment/lagom/index.html) on how to deploy a Lagom application in Kubernetes or OpenShift.

-We also found that such maintenance can be made easier by making use of [kustomize](https://github.com/kubernetes-sigs/kustomize).
+We also found that such maintenance can be made easier by using [kustomize](https://github.com/kubernetes-sigs/kustomize).

 #### Secrets